GoomiiV2/Rampancy/README.md

 * * * In `Sapien`, open the map to add and configure player spawns
 * * Once configured (if needed), press `F5` in Unity to run the map in `halo_tag_test`

+A bit more indepth example of creating a level: https://github.com/GoomiiV2/Rampancy/wiki/Creating-a-new-level

 ## Supported Games
 * Halo 1 MCC
 * Halo 3 (Eventually)